-We’re putting it out there now in writing – there may be anything else in existence more cosy and relaxing than watching a beautifully flickering log-fire in the evenings.
+We’re putting it out there now in writing – there may not be anything else in existence more cosy and relaxing than watching a beautifully flickering log-fire in the evenings.
 The real thing is preferable for obvious reasons, but if your home doesn’t feature a working fireplace then you can still make a feature out of it by putting candles in the centre, adding fairy lights in around the mantelpiece or even filling up the space with attractive wooden logs.

 4. Light a candle… or four

 By adding a scented candle to your home it will not only make the rooms smell lovely but it will also cast a nice warm glow that sets whatever atmosphere and tone you’re in the mood for.
 You could even go crazy and pick out a bunch of different ones to make your ‘snug’ a hygge paradise – full of low candlelight flickering away.
 Perfect